1Password/vault-plugin-secrets-onepassword/CONTRIBUTING.md

 To get your PR merged, we require you to sign your commits.

-### Sign commits with 1Password

-You can also sign commits using 1Password, which lets you sign commits with biometrics without the signing key leaving the local 1Password process.

-Learn how to use [1Password to sign your commits](https://developer.1password.com/docs/ssh/git-commit-signing/).

-## Sign your commits

-To get your PR merged, we require you to sign your commits.

 ### Sign commits with `1Password`

 You can also sign commits using 1Password, which lets you sign commits with biometrics without the signing key leaving the local 1Password process.